usgs/landslides-metadata/README.md

 import readMetadata as rm
 ```

 To run the function that creates the xml files, you must specify the inputfile and outpath.
 All other variables have a default and are therefore optional.
-To run the function with defaults
+To run the function:
 ```python
 # Create xml files with all defaults
 rm.readmetadata(inputfile='Example_metadata.csv', outpath='.')